bkg2k/HeapX/README.md

 ```

 Lets see all fields in details.
 #### .StartAddress :
-Hold the **address** of the memory region.
+Hold the _address_ of the memory region.

-Required Alignment:
+Required Alignments:
 - 8 bytes on 32bit systems with `HEAPX_CHECK` < 2
 - 16 bytes on 32bit systems with `HEAPX_CHECK` == 2 or 64bits systems with `HEAPX_CHECK` < 2
 - 32 bytes on 64bit systems with `HEAPX_CHECK` == 2

 If the alignment condition is not meet, the allocator will take the next aligned address as the new region start address.
 Addressing whole memory banks is not an issue as they are aligned by nature.
-But if you use a static array as a memory region (like does the heap4/8 in FreeRTOS for example) you must to take care of the alignment (use pragma or attributes to align) or you will loose some bytes at the bottom of the memory region.
+But if you use a static array as a memory region (like does the heap4/5 in FreeRTOS for example) you must take care of the alignment (use pragma or attributes to align) or you will loose some bytes at the bottom of the memory region.

 #### .Size :
 Size of the memory region, in byte.
 Must meet the same alignment requirements as for the StartAddress.
 If not, you will loose some bytes at the top of the memory region.